Kasper-Buchholtz/cloudcannon-next-v3/content/posts/7-things-you-didn't-know-about-email.md

 ---
+_schema: default
 date: 2022-04-14T00:00:00Z
 title: 7 things you didn't know about email
+seo:
+  page_description:
+  canonical_url:
+  featured_image: /images/blog/featured-image-4.jpg
+  featured_image_alt:
+  author_twitter_handle:
+  open_graph_type: article
+  no_index: false
 tags:
   - marketing
   - blog
+  - Newletter
-author: Miyah Kelley
+author: Miyah Kelleyhuy
 thumbImg:
   image: /images/blog/blog-thumb-5.jpg
   image_alt: Group of people discussing something shwon on a laptop
 featuredImg:
   image: /images/blog/featured-image-3.jpg
   image_alt: Person drinking coffee
-seo:
-  page_description:
-  canonical_url:
-  featured_image: /images/blog/featured-image-3.jpg
-  featured_image_alt:
-  author_twitter_handle:
-  open_graph_type: article
-  no_index: false
 ---
 When you send an email campaign, you expect it to reach your readers, right?
 But what if the emails go straight to your subscribers' spam folders instead of their inboxes?
 To make sure your emails reach their recipients successfully, follow these email delivery tips.

 ### Use an ESP